How your personal information is used and managed

 - the history of whether you made loan repayments and when repayments were made;

-- that requests have been made for access to the credit file the credit reporting body holds about you;
+- requests that have been made for access to the credit file the credit reporting body holds about you;

 - the types of credit for which you have applied;